-- Nea Karlsson - Added on August 18, 2016 and released with the Last Breath chapter.
+- Nea Karlsson - Added on August 18, 2016 as part of the Last Breath chapter.
 Her unique perks allow her to gain a temporary speed boost from landing a fall (Balanced Landing), to improve movement speed while crouching (Urban Evasion), and to reduce the consumption rate of items for her and nearby allies (Streetwise).

-- Ace Visconti - Added on December 8, 2016 and released with the Of Flesh and Mud chapter.
+- Ace Visconti - Added on December 8, 2016 as part of the Of Flesh and Mud chapter.
 His unique perks allow him to improve his Aura-reading range (Open-Handed), to grant a Luck bonus to all allies depending on their survival (Up the Ante), and to grant one or more Add-ons to items retrieved from chests (Ace in the Hole).

-- Feng Min - Added on May 11, 2017 and released with the Spark of Madness chapter.
+- Feng Min - Added on May 11, 2017 as part of the Spark of Madness chapter.
 Her unique perks allow her to both reduce the noise from repairs and gain the chance to prevent generator explosions from failed skill checks (Technician), to gain a temporary speed boost after performing a rushed vault (Lithe), and to sense a Killer's Aura when they perform a break action (Alert).

-- David King - Added on July 27, 2017 and released with the A Lullaby for the Dark chapter.
+- David King - Added on July 27, 2017 as part of the A Lullaby for the Dark chapter.
 His unique perks allow him to gain a Bloodpoint bonus when protecting or rescuing others (We're Gonna Live Forever), to gain an activatable speed boost that avoids damage (Dead Hard), and to both avoid leaving pools of blood and gain the ability to fully recover from Dying (No Mither).

-- Kate Denson - Added on June 12, 2018 and released with the Curtain Call chapter.
+- Kate Denson - Added on June 12, 2018 as part of the Curtain Call chapter.
 Her unique perks allow her to leave no scratch marks for a short time (Dance With Me), to reveal Auras of nearby pallets (Windows of Opportunity), and to both improve struggles against the Killer and gain the ability to obscure the Killer's ability to see Auras of nearby hooks (Boil Over).

-- Adam Francis - Added on September 18, 2018 and released with the Shattered Bloodline chapter.
+- Adam Francis - Added on September 18, 2018 as part of the Shattered Bloodline chapter.
 His unique perks allow him to throw a pebble as a distraction (Diversion), to gain a guaranteed unhook to himself after performing a safe hook rescue (Deliverance), and to gain a penalty for healing skill checks only to gain bonuses to it over time (as "tokens") by performing these checks (Autodidact).

-- Jeff Johansen - Added on December 11, 2018 and released with the Darkness Among Us chapter.
+- Jeff Johansen - Added on December 11, 2018 as part of the Darkness Among Us chapter.
 His unique perks allow him to break a Hook after being freed from it (Breakdown), to see the Aura of allies (and vice versa) who either rescued/healed you received your rescue/heal (Aftercare), and to temporarily hide his Aura and scratch marks from the Killer (Distortion).

-- Jane Romero - Added on March 19, 2019 and released with the Demise of the Faithful chapter.
+- Jane Romero - Added on March 19, 2019 as part of the Demise of the Faithful chapter.
 Her unique perks allow her to heal herself while using a Med-Kit on someone else (Solidarity), to leave no scratch marks shortly after a generator is completed (Poised), and to gain a termporary speed boost after performing a rushed action to leave a locker (Head On).

-- Yui Kimura - Added on December 3, 2019 and released with the Cursed Legacy chapter.
+- Yui Kimura - Added on December 3, 2019 as part of the Cursed Legacy chapter.
 Her unique perks allow her to temporarily leave no trails of blood while injured (Lucky Break), to bring dropped pallets back to their upright position (Any Means Necessary), and to improve wiggling of nearby carried Survivors (Breakout).

-- Zarina Kassir - Added on March 10, 2020 and released with the Chains of Hate chapter.
+- Zarina Kassir - Added on March 10, 2020 as part of the Chains of Hate chapter.

-- Laurie Strode - Added on October 25, 2016, released with the HALLOWEEN chapter, and a guest character from the Halloween film series.
+- Laurie Strode - Added on October 25, 2016 as part of the HALLOWEEN chapter, and a guest character from the Halloween film series.
 Her unique perks allow her to hide her Aura for each dead ally (Sole Survivor), to reveal your Aura to the Killer (and vice versa) by looking at their direction (Object of Obsession), and to gain a buff (after being unhooked) which grants a skill check to automatically escape the next grab (Decisive Strike).

 - Bill Overbeck - Added on March 8, 2017, released with the Left Behind DLC, and a guest character from the Left 4 Dead game series.
 Exclusive to the PC version, although his perks are available in the Bloodweb.
 His unique perks allow him to improve generator repair speed while being the last remaining Survivor (Left Behind), to grant a unique Deep Wound effect (instead of Dying) to a Survivor under a certain condition (Borrowed Time), and to both improve recovery from Dying and gain the ability to fully recover from Dying once per match (Unbreakable).

-- Quentin Smith - Added on October 26, 2017, released with the A Nightmare on Elm Street chapter, and a guest character from the 2010 film A Nightmare on Elm Street.
+- Quentin Smith - Added on October 26, 2017 as part of the A Nightmare on Elm Street chapter, and a guest character from the 2010 film A Nightmare on Elm Street.
 His unique perks allow him to improve his visibility with Exit Gates and grants him an Aura to all allies when the Exit Gates are opened (Wake Up!), to improve his ability to search through chests (Pharmacy), and to improve status effect recovery for him and nearby allies (Vigil).

-- Detective Tapp - Added on January 23, 2018, released with the SAW chapter, and a guest character from the 2004 film Saw.
+- Detective Tapp - Added on January 23, 2018 as part of the SAW chapter, and a guest character from the 2004 film Saw.
 His unique perks allow him to improve his crawling speed and recovery (Tenacity), to temporarily see Auras of generators, chests, and totems after completing a generator (Detective's Hunch), and to gain improved "Good" skill checks (as "tokens") for each 15 seconds in the Killer's Terror Radius (Stake Out).

-- Ashley J. Williams - Added on April 2, 2019, released with the Ash vs Evil Dead DLC, and a guest character from the Evil Dead film series.
+- Ashley J. Williams - Added on April 2, 2019 as part of the Ash vs Evil Dead DLC, and a guest character from the Evil Dead film series.
 His unique perks allow him to transfer his Dying recovery progress towards his escape progress from being picked up by the Killer (Flip-Flop), to sense the recovery progress of dying Survivors as Auras (Buckle Up), and to gain a temporary protection from the Dying state after a certain condition (Mettle of Man).

-- Nancy Wheeler - Added on September 17, 2019, released with the Stranger Things chapter, and a guest character from the Stranger Things television series.
+- Nancy Wheeler - Added on September 17, 2019 as part of the Stranger Things chapter, and a guest character from the Stranger Things television series.
 Her unique perks allow her to reveal the Aura of the generator she's repairing (Better Together), to see her own Scratch Marks at all times (Fixated), and to heal up to the Healthy state while hiding inside a Locker after cleansing a Totem (Inner Strength).

-- Steve Harrington - Added on September 17, 2019, released with the Stranger Things chapter, and a guest character from the Stranger Things television series.
+- Steve Harrington - Added on September 17, 2019 as part of the Stranger Things chapter, and a guest character from the Stranger Things television series.
+He has a unique Outfit that changes him to Jonathan Byers from the same series.
 His unique perks allow him to distract the Killer from unhooked Survivors (Babysitter), to lengthen the "Struggle" phase while hooked when another Survivor is nearby (Camaraderie), and to automatically heal after being unhooked when certain conditions are met (Second Wind).